Heart-BreakOne/wordle_analysis/README.md

 ## Chrome extension to remove the paywall and read the Wordle analysis.

+[Download WordleAnalysis extension for Chrome](https://chromewebstore.google.com/detail/wordleanalysis/cfangbjieglocpgfdnkcmngachefkgoo) - Not available in some countries.

 Download the zip folder, go to the browser's extension page, enable dev mode and select load unpacked extension.

 Alternatives: